TFSThiagoBR98/filament-2fa/README.md

     "guard" => env("FILAMENT_AUTH_GUARD", "web"),
     "pages" => [
         "login" =>
-            \Webbingbrasil\FilamentTwoFactor\Http\Livewire\Auth\Login::class,
+            \TFSThiagoBR98\FilamentTwoFactor\Http\Livewire\Auth\Login::class,
     ],
 ],
 ```

 ## Integrate With Custom Profile Page

-This package has a component for two-factor setup that can be easily added to a profile page, like the one for [filament-jetstream-theme](https://github.com/webbingbrasil/filament-jetstream-theme).
+This package has a component for two-factor setup that can be easily added to a profile page, like the one for [filament-jetstream-theme](https://github.com/tfsthiagobr98/filament-jetstream-theme).

 Create a view with the `<livewire:filament-two-factor-form>` component like the example below: